arXiv/accessibility2024/source/forum-session-HTML.md

 ## Discussion
-Use this discussion board to continue the conversation, ask questions, and share more resources around the social model of disability.
+Use this discussion board to continue the conversation, ask questions, and share more resources around HTML conversions and making research accessible.
 See these [instructions](discussion-board.md) for setting up a free GitHub account.